toffs-dev/toffs-dev.github.io/_posts/userguide/userguide_cdn/2023-07-19-2-6-secure_sockets_layer.md

     Figure 61

-    **HSTS Value: **
+    **HSTS Value:**
     - **Max Age:** 31,536,000 Seconds (365 Days) the website should always be accessed via HTTPS.
     - **HSTS Include Subdomain:** Make sure the subdomain is under SSL cert, all the subdomains will direct HTTPS.
-    - H**STS Preload**: Normally the first time accessing the browser is not successfully protected, with HSTS preload enabled.
+    - **HSTS Preload**: Normally the first time accessing the browser is not successfully protected, with HSTS preload enabled.
 You may enable HSTS.

 3. Click **“Save”** to finish.